Namrah-99/DSA-in-JS/data-structures/details/strings/general.md

 - Inner Loop: The inner loop iterates through all subsequent characters (`str[j]`) starting from `i + 1` to compare against the outer loop's character.
 - Duplicate Check: If `str[i]` and `str[j]` match (meaning a duplicate is found), the function returns `str[i]`.
 - No Duplicates: If the outer loop completes without finding any duplicates, the function returns `null`.

+### Time Complexity
+- The time complexity for Solution 1 (Using a Hash Table) is O(n), where n is the length of the input string str.
+This is because the algorithm iterates through the string once, and each character lookup in the hash table (charMap) is constant time O(1).

+- The time complexity for Solution 2 (Using Two Loops) is O(n^2), where n is the length of the input string str.
+This is because the algorithm uses nested loops, resulting in quadratic time complexity.
+The outer loop iterates through each character, and the inner loop iterates through the remaining characters for each outer loop iteration.

 </p>
 </details>